squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 Note that in some versions, Squid limits ''dns_children'' to 32.
 To increase it beyond that value, you would have to edit the source code.

+As we have mentioned previously in this page, you should NOT be running with external DNS processes.

 == What are FTP passive connections? ==